-- Interface Name-VLAN for which MLD information is being displayed. - Query Robustness-Enter the number of expected packet losses on a link - Query Interval (sec)-Interval between the General Queries to be used if this device is the elected querier. - Query Max Response Interval (sec)-Delay used to calculate the Maximum Response Code inserted into the periodic General Queries. - Last Member Query Interval (msec)-Enter the Maximum Response Delay to be used if the device can't read Max Response Time value from group-specific queries sent by the elected querier. - Step 2 To configure a VLAN, select it and click Edit.
-Enter the fields described above. - Step 3 Click Apply.
-The Running Configuration file is updated.
+- Interface Name-VLAN for which MLD information is being displayed. - Router MLD Version-Version of MLD router. - Query Robustness-Enter the number of expected packet losses on a link - Query Interval (sec)-Interval between the General Queries to be used if this device is the elected querier. - Query Max Response Interval (sec)-Delay used to calculate the Maximum Response Code inserted into the periodic General Queries. - Last Member Query Interval (msec)-Enter the Maximum Response Delay to be used if the device can't read Max Response Time value from group-specific queries sent by the elected querier. - Multicast TTL Threshold-Enter the Time-to-Live (TTL) threshold of packets being forwarded on an interface.